Sex–gender distinction: Transgender and genderqueer

-Transgender people experience a mismatch between their gender identity or gender expression, and their assigned sex.
-Transgender people are sometimes called transsexual if they desire medical assistance to transition from one sex to another.
+Transgender people experience a mismatch between their gender identity or gender expression, and their sex assigned at birth.
+Transgender people are sometimes called transsexual if they desire gender-affirming care to transition from one sex to another.

 Transgender is also an umbrella term: in addition to including people whose gender identity is the opposite of their assigned sex (trans men and trans women), it may include people who are not exclusively masculine or feminine (e.g. people who are genderqueer, non-binary, bigender, pangender, genderfluid, or agender).
 Other definitions of transgender also include people who belong to a third gender, or conceptualize transgender people as a third gender.
 Infrequently, the term transgender is defined very broadly to include cross-dressers.